robstave/angular2-training/session-four/page2.md

 ```

 You can quickly build a library of messages as well so that you are not always pasting in error messages.
-An example of that is [this example](https://coryrylan.com/blog/angular-form-builder-and-validation-management).
+An example can be found [here](https://coryrylan.com/blog/angular-form-builder-and-validation-management).

 Further Reading: